ShahroodRC/WRO2025-FE-ShahroodRC/README.md

 ### 🧑‍💻 Amirparsa Saemi
 - **Role**: Lead Developer and Algorithm Designer.
 - **Age**: 19
 - **Description**: Hey!
-I'm Amirparsa and this is my third year competing in WRO.
+I'm Amirparsa, and this is my third year competing in WRO.
 I'm a professional ping-pong player and super passionate about math and physics.
 I'm studying computer science at university and love diving into programming challenges.
 - amirparsa.saemi2021@gmail.com
 - [Instagram](https://www.instagram.com/hotaru_tempest/)